leportella/studies/DataScience/Exploratory_Analysis.md

 EDA is an approach to data analysis that postpones the usual assumptions about what kind of model the data follow with the more direct approach of allowing the data itself to reveal its underlying structure and model.
 EDA is not a mere collection of techniques; EDA is a philosophy as to how we dissect a data set; what we look for; how we look; and how we interpret.
 It is true that EDA heavily uses the collection of techniques that we call "statistical graphics", but it is not identical to statistical graphics per se (Nist, 2017).

-## Summarization

-When faced with numerous pieces of data, the goal of the analyst is to construct a terse yet rich mathematical description of the data.
-After reading a long book, one does not recall every individual word, but rather remembers a major themes.
-In a similar way, the data analyst want to come away with a useable and parsimonious description rather than a long list of data.
-An essential concept associated with summarization is that every summary represents a loss of information.

 ## General concepts of EDA